preciofishbone/OmniaDocs/release-notes/1.28.0/index.rst

 .. image:: page-feedback-send.png

-A message is displayed on the page for the page editors when new feedback has is available.
+A message is displayed on the page for the page editors when new feedback is available.

 .. image:: page-feedback-notification.png

-View and act on all page feedback added to a specific page using the page feedback panel.
+View all Page Feedback added to a specific page using the page feedback panel.

 .. image:: page-feedback-panel.png